Ason: History

 The title was created as a part of the eight-kabane system, proclaimed in 684 during Emperor Tenmu's reign, as its second highest rank.
-As such, Asomi was initially given to the highest ranked noble clans whose genealogical origins were often claimed back to imperial princes.
+As such, Asomi was initially given to the highest-ranked noble clans whose genealogical origins were often claimed back to imperial princes.

 Although the clans closest to the Imperial House, that is, descendants of Emperor Keitai, were intended to be promoted to Mahito, the first rank in the original eight kabane system, this fell out of favor with the nobility.
 In 802, Prince Yasuyo, a son of Emperor Kammu was designated Yoshimine no Ason Yasuyo, an indication that he had renounced his imperial status and became a member of the peerage.
 Since the Heian period, Ason became the highest of the eight kabane, and began to be used by imperial princes and their descendants.

-Eventually, all families with aristocratic lineage bore the title of Ason, and the other titles fell out of favor, and Ason simply became a title indicating a person's social status.
+Eventually, all families with aristocratic lineage bore the title of Ason, and the other titles fell out of favor, with Ason simply indicating a person's social status.